-Some user manuals and maintenance manuals that come with the generating sets have instrument units and show the starting and stopping procedures for the engines.
-For the generating sets fitted with command and control boxes that are specific to the sets, only the information that appears in the documentation for the sets' boxes should be taken into consideration.
-Based on this and depending on the manufacture criteria for the generating sets, some engines may be fitted with specific electric cables different from those described in the engine's documentation.
+Some user and maintenance manuals for the engines fitted to generating sets cover control units and include the start-up and shutdown procedures for the engines.

+As the generating sets are fitted with control units that are specific to the generating sets, only the information that appears in the documentation for the generating sets' control units should be taken into consideration.
+In addition, according to the manufacturing criteria of the generating sets, some engines may be fitted with specific electrical wiring different to that described in the engine documentation.